 1.2 - Defining the content of the Summary module

-Once you have inserted the Summary module, you can proceed with its parameterization and customization.
+Once the Summary module has been inserted, you can proceed with its configuration and customisation.

-- From the "Content" tab, delete the title and body of the text.
+- From the "Content" tab , delete the title and body text.

 - Activate the "Use icons" option.

-- On the Link tab, enter : #return-to-top
+- In the Link tab, enter : #return-to-top

-- Set the target of the link so that it opens in the same window.
+- Set the link target to open in the same window.

-Now that the few formalities of setting the up button have been completed, you can now define the design of the button.
+Now that the few formalities of setting up the back-up button have been completed, you can define the design of the button.

-Still in the settings of the Summary module, go to the STYLE tab.
+Still in the Summary module settings, go to the STYLE tab.

-- In the "Transform" tab, you can reduce or enlarge the size of the icon if necessary.
+- On the 'Transform' tab, you can reduce or enlarge the size of the icon if required.

-- Move the rulers to change the size.
+- Move the sliders to change the size.

-From the Style tab, you can also (in addition to defining the color and changing the size of the icon) add an animation, a shadow etc...
+From the Style tab, you can also (in addition to defining the colour and changing the size of the icon) add an animation, a shadow etc...

-Here is the mandatory option for a successful backspace button: the fixed position.
+This is the mandatory option for a successful back-up button: the position fixed.

 It's funny because this option is brand new in Divi, it appeared since Divi 4.2 and it went unnoticed...
-What a pity, the option position of Divi's modules has so much to offer!
-Take a look at this:
+What a shame, the position option has so much to offer!
+Check this out:

 Find out more about this feature that brings extra comfort, read the official article on the Divi Position.